LorenzoPratesi/ParallelComputing-kmeans-hadoop/README.md

 Running the program will create in the output folder a file containing the coordinated of each centroid

-If you use IntelliJ or some other IDE, clone the repository to a local folder and impoert the jars file by execute the pom.xml file with maven.
+If you use IntelliJ or some other IDE, clone the repository to a local folder and import the jars file by executing the pom.xml file with maven.

 ### Output result file
 ```